 Climate

-The Central African Republic boasts a tropical environment with year-round pretty substantial rainfall and high temperatures.
-While the northern part of the country experiences a dry season from October to May, the south boasts a protracted rainy season ranging from March to November.
-But lately, all throughout the nation, erratic and strong storms driven on by temperature changes have devastated crops and livelihoods.
+The Central African Republic's tropical environment boasts high temperatures and year-round very notable rainfall.
+The country's north goes through a dry season from October to May; the south boasts a long wet season running from March to November.
+But lately, all throughout the nation, erratic and strong storms driven by temperature changes have devastated crops and livelihoods.

 Economy

-Still among the poorest countries on Earth, the Central African Republic possesses a lot of natural resources including diamonds, gold, and lumber.
+Still among the poorest countries on Earth, the Central African Republic possesses a lot of natural resources, including diamonds, gold, and lumber.
 Years of unrest and conflict have impeded economic growth.
-While most people live on subsistence farming, displacement, and ongoing violence have rocked this way of life.
-Infrastructure, mining, and agricultural development help the government to strengthen the economy.
+While most people live on subsistence farming, displacement and ongoing violence have rocked this way of life.
+The government is strengthening the economy with infrastructure, mining, and agricultural development.

 Biodiversity

-The Central African Republic is home to a wide range of flora and animals among the several threatened species.
+Many threatened species, as well as a great variety of flora and fauna, call the Central African Republic home.
 While initiatives at conservation seek to protect these valuable resources, continuous conflict and poaching present huge challenges.

 Politics and Government